Amcariza Foundation

 Rather than “beg” for donations.
 Yasmin chose to also set up Lovedesh, a British luxury brand that donates ALL of its profits back into the business (to fund their direct supply chain to ensure it is sweatshop free) and to fund charity projects run by Amcariza in UK and across the world.
 She wanted to ensure its sustainability and to obtain maximum return from the money being donated to fund charity projects.
 So to avoid any interruption and to safeguard against depending on donations.

 In September 2022, we signed a deal with Shatadal.
-A NGO in Bangladesh.
+An NGO in Bangladesh.
 Who work with representatives advisory Board of Amcariza in Bangladesh.
 To establish anti-poverty projects.

 We are also excited to share with you all, pioneering projects being funded by the profits of Lovedesh, that cover Palestine, Bangladesh and Pakistan flood victims.